Serving Art Educators

 Collage, mixed media, papier mache, pigment, recycled art, pigment, portraiture

-Large sheets of corrugated cardboard, lots of color magazines and color newspaper circulars, black Permanent Markers, white Elmer's Glue, heavy duty Sharp Scissors or shears, Digital Camera, digital projector, shoe boxes, Paper Mache glue mixture, butter dishes.
+Large sheets of corrugated cardboard, lots of color magazines and color newspaper circulars, black Permanent Markers, white Elmer's Glue, heavy duty Sharp Scissors or shears, Digital Camera, Projector shoe boxes, Paper Mache glue mixture, butter dishes.
 Exemplars: Reproductions of collage, papier collé and assemblage art.
 (Romare Bearden, Pablo Picasso)

 Note: Old painting projects - painted papers could also be used.